octopuscreative/octopus-style/readme.md

 # CSS

-Cascading Style Sheets (CSS) enable the beautiful internet you know and love; from simple things like text and background color, to advanced animations and WebGL filters.
-A simple, declarative language, CSS is a powerhouse; many preprocessors ([SASS](http://sass-lang.com/)) exist that help you write CSS better, faster, and DRYer.
-Octopus uses CSS (usually backed with SCSS) to make our applications and sites pixel-perfect and a joy to use.

-* When at all possible, write new CSS in SCSS instead.
+* When possible (and sensible), write new CSS in SCSS instead.
-* Indent with 2 spaces.
-* Selectors should not contain the tag name as well as any other information (i.e., `.something`, not `div.something`)
+* Use soft tabs (2 spaces) for indentation.
+* Prefer dashes over camelCasing in class names.
+* Do not use ID selectors.
+* When using multiple selectors in a rule declaration, give each selector its own line.
-* Put a space after the `:` in rule declarations.
+* Put a space before the opening brace { in rule declarations.
-* Put a semicolon after every rule declaration.
-* Put a space before the `{` after selectors.
+* In properties, put a space after, but not before, the : character.
-* When possible, split your CSS out into files based on UI components, not pages.
-This helps keep things DRY, and generally reduces nested selectors.
-* Do not nest scss selectors more than levels 3 deep.
+* Put closing braces } of rule declarations on a new line.
+* Put blank lines between rule declarations.
+* Use Autoprefixer to generate vendor prefixes based on the project-specific browser support that is needed.
 * Rems are preferred over pixels (designer px / base font size = rem value).
-* Use Autoprefixer to generate vendor prefixes based on the project-specific browser support that is needed.
+* Avoid binding to the same class in both your CSS and JavaScript.

 # SCSS

 * Prefer mixins to @extend.
+* Do not nest scss selectors more than levels 3 deep.
 * For a selector with no child selectors, its curly braces and rules should be on one line
   ``` scss
   p#whatever { color: #f00; font-size: 30px; font-weight: bold; }